New England’s first Thanksgiving, at least the one celebrated by European colonists, wasn't in Plymouth, Mass.

 There came two canoes to the fort, in which were Nahaniida and his wife, and Skidwares, and the Casshabaes brother, and one other called Amenquin, a Sagamo; all whom the president feasted and entertained with all kindness, both that day and the next, which being Sunday, the President carried them with him to the place of public prayers, which they were at both morning and evening, attending with great reverence and silence.

 The Native Americans received gifts from the colonists.
-Following the feast, they returned up the river, which sheltered them from the elements.
+Following the feast, they returned up the river to forest that sheltered them from the elements.
 The Popham colonists, however, stayed in their small fort near the ocean, which left them exposed to a harsh winter.

-By spring, the colonists were ready to call it quits.
+By spring, the colonists decided to call it quits.
 Though the records indicate they had traded furs and found other natural resources, they had no will to remain.

 When an English supply ship arrived, the remaining colonists – now leaderless – chose to return to England.